SnapDrop/snapdrop/README.md

 ## Unit Testing

-Web apps built with Share With Me come configured with support for [Web Component Tester](https://github.com/Polymer/web-component-tester) - Polymer's preferred tool for authoring and running unit tests.
+Web apps built with Snapdrop come configured with support for [Web Component Tester](https://github.com/Polymer/web-component-tester) - Polymer's preferred tool for authoring and running unit tests.
 This makes testing your element based applications a pleasant experience.

 [Read more](https://github.com/Polymer/web-component-tester#html-suites) about using Web Component tester.